 Aside from inheritance money, you may be wondering what to do with an inherited property.
 Buying out an inheritance occurs when multiple people inherit a property from an estate.
 It generally happens with siblings, but anyone named in a will can become joint owners of an estate with an equal share.
-The situation arises when one person wants to keep the property and the others want to sell.
+The situation may arise where siblings inherited property and one wants to keep the property and the others want to sell.
 This can be a tricky issue that is difficult to navigate without legal advice if they can’t come to agreeable terms.
 It is helpful to learn how to get an inheritance,so you can be prepared.
 If you’re wondering how long after probate is the will settled, it happens immediately.

 What Happens When You inherited a House with a Sibling?

 If your parents or another relative left you and your siblings a house together in their probate will, you have several options on what to do with the property.
 In a majority of cases, you will have an equal share unless stated otherwise in the will.